 It is evident that any complex system requires maintenance support.
 Corrective maintenance is required for component failures.
 Hardware components may fail for many reasons; computer programs can also fail because of errors in design that can go undetected for a long time.
 To minimize corrective maintenance and to increase the performance of an AWS, well-organized preventive maintenance is recommended.
 Preventive maintenance is required for all system components, not only cleaning and lubricating the mechanical parts.
-In view of the increasing reliability of the electronic components of an AWS, preventive maintenance, including services and sensor calibration, will become the controlling factor in maintenance.
+With the increasing reliability of the electronic components of an AWS, preventive maintenance, including services and sensor calibration, becomes the controlling factor in maintenance.

 Adaptive maintenance is required to take into account the rapid changes in technology and the availability of spare parts after a few years.
 Indeed, costs for repair and components often increase quite rapidly after a system is no longer in active distribution, making it necessary to replace modules by new ones with different technology, as exact replacements are seldom found.
-Examples include transferring data from one recording medium to another and programs and operating systems from one processor to another, introducing modular changes for system reliability, connecting with new telecommunication systems, and so on.
+Examples include transferring programs and operating systems from one processor to another, introducing modular changes for system reliability, connecting with new telecommunication systems, and so on.
 In order to reduce the costs for this kind of maintenance, it is desirable that widely accepted standards on equipment and interfaces, as well as on software, be established and included in AWS technical specifications.

-Since the maintenance of a network of automatic stations is often a grossly underestimated task, it is essential to organize maintenance according to a rational plan that details all the functions and arranges them so as to minimize costs without adversely affecting performance.
+The installation of a network of automatic stations must not be seen as a one shot investment.
+It is essential to organize maintenance according to a rational plan that details all the functions and arranges them so as to minimize costs without adversely affecting performance.
 The modular structure of many modern automatic stations allows maintenance to take place in the field, or at regional and national centres.

-Field maintenance: In general, it is not advisable to repair AWS sensors or other modules in the field because conditions do not favour effective work.
-Also, because of high staff costs and relatively low equipment costs, it ismay be more cost-effective to discard faulty modules rather than to repair them.
-It is recommended that corrective maintenance in the field be carried out by specialized technical personnel from a regional or national centre, depending on the size of the country, and to leave simple preventive maintenance to the local observer (when available).
-The periodic transmission of self-checking diagnostic information by the AWS is a very desirable practice to ensure rapid response to failures.
+Field maintenance: In general, it is not advisable to repair AWS sensors or other modules in the field because conditions do not favour effective work. .
+It is recommended that corrective maintenance in the field be carried out by specialized technical personnel from a regional or national centre, depending on the size of the country, and to leave simple preventive or corrective maintenance to the local observer (when available) or a local designed operator.
+The regular transmission of self-checking diagnostic information by the AWS is a very desirable practice to ensure rapid response to failures.

 Regional centre: At a regional centre, technical personnel should be available to replace or repair modules and sensors which require the detection and elimination of simple defects.
 The personnel should have good knowledge of the station hardware operation and must be trained in the execution of software maintenance routines.
 Such regional centres should be equipped with appropriate test equipment and sufficient spare modules and sensors to support the maintenance of the stations in their area.
+They also need the necessary access via telecommunication network to the AWSs, the backbone network, and, possibly, the central servers.
 These centres need adequate transportation facilities for conducting field work.
 Care should be taken to plan and visit periodically the remote sites to check for operational problems, vandalism, site conditions, changes, and so forth.
 Procedures for emergency visits to the different stations must be established, based on priorities defined at the station.